-Sunniva Förster1,3,4, Valentino Desilvestro2, Lucy Hathaway3, Nicola Low1, Christian Althaus1, Magnus Unemo4
+Sunniva Förster1,2,3,4*, Valentino Desilvestro5, Lucy Hathaway3, Nicola Low1, Christian Althaus1 and Magnus Unemo2

+1Institute of Social and Preventive Medicine, University of Bern, Bern, Switzerland; 2WHO Collaborating Centre for Gonorrhoea and other STIs, Örebro University, Örebro, Sweden; 3Institute for Infectious Diseases, University of Bern, Bern, Switzerland; 4Graduate School for Cellular and Biomedical Sciences, University of Bern, Bern, Switzerland; 5World Trade Institute (WTI), University of Bern, Bern, Switzerland

-1Institute of Social and Preventive Medicine (ISPM), University of Bern, Switzerland
+*Corresponding author.
+Institute of Social and Preventive Medicine, University of Bern, Finkelhubelweg 11, 3012, Bern, Switzerland.
+Tel.: xxxxxxx; Fax: xxxxxxx; E-mail: sunniva.foerster@ifik.unibe.ch

-2World Trade Institute (WTI), University of Bern, Switzerland

-3Institute for Infectious Diseases, University of Bern, Switzerland

-4WHO Collaborating Centre for Gonorrhoea and other STIs, Örebro University, Sweden

-* Correspondence: Sunniva Förster University of Bern Finkelhubelweg 11 3012, Bern, Switzerland

-Objectives
+Running title: Microdilution susceptibility assay for gonococci

+Word count: Synopsis: xxx words, Main text: xxxx words

-Rapid and objective methods for antimicrobial susceptibility testing of Neisseria gonorrhoeae would greatly enhance surveillance of antimicrobial resistance.
-Susceptibility testing using Etest, disc diffusion or agar dilution methods takes 16-20 hours and is laborious.
-We developed a rapid microdilution assay using the blue dye resazurin, which is converted to pink fluorescent resorufin to analyse dose-response curves of different antimicrobials in N. gonorrhoeae isolates.
+Objectives: Rapid, cost-effective and objective methods for antimicrobial susceptibility testing of Neisseria gonorrhoeae would greatly enhance surveillance of antimicrobial resistance.
+Etest, disc diffusion or agar dilution methods are subjective, laborious for large-scale testing, and take 16-20 hours.
+We developed a rapid broth microdilution assay using resazurin (blue), which is converted to resorufin (pink fluorescence), to analyse dose-response curves to antimicrobials in gonococcal isolates.

-Methods

-A broth microdilution assay was established for the antimicrobials azithromycin, gentamicin, ciprofloxacin, ceftriaxone, cefixime, tetracycline, penicillin G and spectinomycin.
-The assay using fluorescent resazurin as readout was established using a reference strain panel of eight WHO strains.
-A training dataset of 84 N. gonorrhoea strains was then used to develop a regression model for estimating the MIC after six hours incubation time.
-The assay was further validated with 40 blinded strains.
+Methods: The resazurin-based broth microdilution assay was established using the 2008 WHO gonococcal reference strains (n=8) and the antimicrobials ceftriaxone, cefixime, azithromycin, spectinomycin, ciprofloxacin, gentamicin, tetracycline, and penicillin G. An initial dataset including 84 blinded gonococcal strains was then used to develop a regression model for estimating the MIC after six hours incubation time.
+The assay was finally validated with 40 blinded gonococcal strains.

-Results

-The EC50 of the dose response curves was found to correlate linearly (R2 = 0.83) with MICs measured with the Etest method.
-The sensitivity of the assay, correctly classifying resistant strains, was 99.4%.
+Results: The EC50 of the dose-response curves was correlating linearly (R2 = 0.83) with the MICs measured using the Etest.
+The sensitivity of the assay, i.e. correctly classifying resistant strains, was 99.4%.
 The specificity was 72.5%.
-The hill slopes of the dose response curves were significantly lower for the beta-lactams ceftriaxone and cefixime and penicillin G than those of azithromycin, gentamicin, ciprofloxacin, spectinomycin and tetracycline.
+The Hill slopes of the dose-response curves were significantly lower for the -lactams ceftriaxone, cefixime and penicillin G than for azithromycin, gentamicin, ciprofloxacin, spectinomycin and tetracycline.

-Conclusions

-A rapid, quantitative and cost efficient broth microdilution assay was established for N. gonorrhoeae.
-The assay could be a low-cost method to evaluate novel antimicrobial compounds and for high throughput screenings.
-The specificity is not yet high enough for all antimicrobials for application of the assay in routine diagnostic, The assay, however, expands the currently available methodologies for surveillance of resistance in N.gonorrhoeae.
+Conclusions: A rapid, objective, high-throughput, quantitative and cost-effective broth microdilution assay was established for gonococci.
+For use in routine diagnostics without confirmatory testing, the specificity might remain suboptimal for some antimicrobials.
+However, the assay could be an effective low-cost method to evaluate novel antimicrobials, for high throughput screenings, and expands the currently available methodologies for surveillance of antimicrobial resistance in gonococci.

-Keywords: Gonorrhea, resazurin, broth microdilution, minimal inhibitory concentration, dose-response curve
+Keywords: Gonorrhoea, antimicrobial resistance, resazurin, broth microdilution, minimum inhibitory concentration, dose-response curve

-Running title: Broth microdilution assay for antimicrobial susceptibility testing of Neisseria gonorrhoeae

 Introduction

-Neisseria gonorrhoeae is a gram-negative, fastidious bacterium that causes the sexually transmitted disease gonorrhoea.
-Methods to determine the MIC of new isolates are crucial to monitor the epidemiology of resistant clones, diagnose treatment failures, discover resistance determinants and describe the effects of novel compounds.
+Neisseria gonorrhoeae is a very fastidious bacterium that causes the sexually transmitted infection gonorrhoea.
+Gonorrhoea is a public health concern globally,1,2 and N. gonorrhoeae has developed resistance to all antimicrobials introduced for treatment.REF Accordingly, enhanced surveillance of antimicrobial susceptibility in N. gonorrhoeae is imperative globally.2 Ideally, this surveillance should be performed using methods determining the MICs of relevant antimicrobials.
+The MIC-based (Tapsall, 2009 #201;Unemo, 2012 #172;Unemo, 2011 #173)methods are also valuable to directly inform treatment (if treatment is initiated after laboratory results are available) and evaluate in vitro efficacy of novel antimicrobials.